A guide to toys for the first five years: a complete list

 Now add in gifts throughout the year - something from the museum shop, a toy to keep them occupied on a flight, something at Easter, and at Halloween.
 That’s all before they start school and have parties to which the whole class is invited and you can reasonably expect to receive 30 presents for one child in a single day...

 Children need fewer toys

-When I launched the website my initial idea for The 100 was to create a list of 100 essential toys for every under-five.
-There would be more than 100 physical toys for sale on the site of course, but The 100 would be the guide to the essentials every child needed.
-But seeing it written down, it felt too focused on the acquisition and consumption of products.
+When I launched the website my initial idea for The 100 was to create a list of 100 essential toys for every under-five, but seeing it written down it felt too pushy, too focused on consumption.
 One hundred toys?
 From birth to five?
-It sounded too decadent.

 Even 100 is an outrageous number

 You don’t have to look far on the blog to see that I think that children can thrive with far fewer than one hundred toys.
 In fact it’s good for them.
 Blocks, figures, fabric, a few everyday household objects, some art materials and access to outdoor space.
 That’s it.

 So why am I creating a list like this?

 Because people are going to buy your children toys anyway.
 Kindly relatives will happily ignore your requests to give them tickets to a show or a castle instead.
 Friends don’t want to arrive empty handed at the party.
 People want to put something under the tree.

 If your family are like this (and mine are), what I’ve found works is to politely give them a list of toys that you’re OK with and, more importantly, are developmentally appropriate for your child.